 The Current Market Outlook: Moschino items are very difficult to find, and so hold their value very well.
 We only find a piece every month or two, but when we do, we price it high and wait for the right buyer to come along.
 Because the items are unusual and are kind of rare at thrift stores, it is unlikely that Moschino will disappear from any What To Sell on eBay lists any time soon.
 However, the lower-end the line, the less value it holds.

-What to Look For: Everyday Pendleton wear is not of much worth to the everyday reseller.
+What to Look For: Everyday vintage Pendleton wear is not of much worth to the everyday reseller.
 The real money is in Western Wear, colorful sweaters, plaid shirts, and jackets.
 Keep an eye out for Aztec and Southwestern prints in bright colors.
 Also, we’ve only ever found them at thrift stores, but Pendleton wool blankets (particularly limited edition runs) can be found at estate sales and antique malls.
 We don’t bother picking up dated (1980’s-esque) blazers or jackets.

 10. HARLEY DAVIDSON